phediverse/mastodon-rest/README.md

 know when a bunch of requests don't necessarily need to resolve in order, for even more speed.
 But that's for another day.

+Ff you want to force a resource block until fully downloaded, call its `resolve()` method.
+That method can be chained.

+A few catches:

-One catch: the login endpoints, whether for completing an Auth Code grant or for logging in via a username and password, don't do anything asynchronous, since you're getting an access token back.
+1. The login endpoints, whether for completing an Auth Code grant or for logging in via a username and password, don't do anything asynchronous, since you're getting an access token back.
 If folks want to async-ify that bit, that can be a task for a later date.
+2. Async runs one level deep in most cases at this point; if you request a related resource before the original resource loads, you'll block until the original resource load completes.
+I (or some other contributor) will fix that bit later.

+### Caching

+The client caches GET requests, including referencing the same resource if multiple requests for the same one are in flight, to avoid naive use from pounding the server on the other end.
+If you need to clear the cache for any reason, use `$client->clearCache()` for that; see the code for information on arguments.
+You can also bypass the cache for a request by setting the `$useCache` parameter on `Client` calls to `false`.

+Once I add methods for updating a given resource, updates will automatically refresh or remove the associated resource in the cache, depending on what can be done without making another request to the server.

 Contributing
 ------------